iknowjason/PurpleCloud/docs/tools/adfs.md

 }
 ```

-* **Outputs:** After the terraform resources are applied and build, you can type ```terraform output``` to get some important information such as the public IP address of VMs in addition to credentials for OS and applications.

 ### Terraform Outputs
 You can get the details of each Virtual Machine, including passwords, by typing ```terraform output```.
+The terraform outputs will also show the ADFS endpoint for signon.
+You can RDP into the machine and test it locally with a browser.
+You can also access the endpoint over the public Internet when importing a trusted, CA signed certificate.

 ## Demo
 A video demonstration of building an ADFS Federation lab with options and illustrations.